NikhilSingh7438/NikhilSingh7438-Basic-Content-Submission-and-Management-System/README.md

 #  Content Management System

 ## Overview
-Evallo is a content management system designed for tutoring businesses, allowing them to manage educational content through a single platform.
-This repository contains the code for the Evallo application, featuring a content submission form, content preview functionality, and the ability to delete content submissions.
+This is a content management system designed for tutoring businesses, allowing them to manage educational content through a single platform.
+This repository contains the code for the This application, featuring a content submission form, content preview functionality, and the ability to delete content submissions.

 ## Table of Contents
 - [Features](#features)